Writing the perfect call centre script

-Legal requirements stipulate that the caller must introduce him or herself and the company they represent, state the purpose off the call and ask permission to continue the conversation.
+Legal requirements stipulate that the caller must introduce him or herself and the company they represent, state the purpose of the call and ask permission to continue the conversation.

-Here are the essential six parts of a good call script:
+Here are the essential six parts of a good call centre script:

 Its main purpose is for the receptionist to put the call through to the person listed on the call list, or to schedule a return call.